Military of ancient Rome: Military subculture

 The British historian Peter Heather describes Roman military culture as being "just like the Marines, but much nastier".
 The army did not provide much social mobility, and it also took quite some time to complete one's service.
 The pay was not the best for the time but could be remedied by advance in rank, loot from wars, and additional pay from emperors.
 Also, the army did provide a guaranteed supply of food (many times soldiers had to pay for food and supplies), doctors, and stability.
-In the legions of the Republic, discipline was fierce and training harsh, all intended to instil a group cohesion or esprit de corps that could bind the men together into effective fighting units.
-Unlike opponents such as the Gauls, who were fierce individual warriors, Roman military training concentrated on instilling teamwork and maintaining a level head over individual bravery − troops were to maintain exact formations in battle and "despise wild swinging blows" in favor of sheltering behind one's shield and delivering efficient stabs when an opponent made himself vulnerable.
+In the legions of the Republic, discipline was fierce and training harsh, all intended to instill a group cohesion or esprit de corps that could bind the men together into effective fighting units.
+Unlike opponents such as the Gauls, who were fierce individual warriors, Roman military training concentrated on instilling teamwork and maintaining a level head over individual bravery − troops were to maintain exact formations in battle and "despise wild swinging blows" in favor of taking shelter behind one's shield and delivering efficient stabs when an opponent made himself vulnerable.

 Loyalty was to the Roman state but pride was based in the soldier's unit, to which was attached a military standard − in the case of the legions a legionary eagle.
 Successful units were awarded accolades that became part of their official name, such as the 20th Legion, which became the XX Valeria Victrix (the "Valiant and Victorious 20th").

 Of the martial culture of less valued units such as sailors, and light infantry, less is known, but it is doubtful that its training was as intense or its esprit de corps as strong as in the legions.

 Literacy was highly valued in the Roman military, and literacy rates in the military far exceeded that of the Roman society as a whole.